Reniori/pulze-mini-tone-generator/README.md

 pools at all.

-**Enum archaeology.** Rotary selectors (voicings, modes, keys) store as integer indices.
-The mapping from index to label was established by stepping a switch through every position and exporting each one — which is also how a wrong hypothesis (threshold-style encoding) died in a single batch of exports.
+**Enum archaeology.** Rotary selectors (voicings, modes, keys) store as integer indices — but the mapping was never brute-forced one position at a time.
+There was no "upload twenty screenshots of twenty knob positions."
+The real work was identifying the small vocabulary of knob *types* Hotone actually uses, then characterizing each type once: capture a knob's min and max, feed in the full label list the UI shows for the range, and the endpoints plus the label sequence are generally enough to deduce the entire enum chain.
+Once a type's logic is established it persists across every other effect that uses it — the same division selector, the same signed-dB band, the same mode switch — so new effects only needed label confirmation, never re-derivation.
+(It's also how a wrong hypothesis — threshold-style encoding — died on a single pair of targeted exports.)
+Screenshots, throughout, were about establishing knob types across *all* parameters at once, their logic and their range, and letting the types generalize.
 Some enums are effect-specific (harmonizer keys, intervals, modes); a shared 11-value division enum (1/1 through 1/16) serves the time-based effects.
 And some knobs are **dual-encoded**: a delay Time position holds either a float in milliseconds or a division-enum index, disambiguated by a separate hidden Sync byte.
 The writer accepts a number or a string like `"1/8d"` and sets the Sync byte itself.

 **Sentinels.** "Off" states live just outside the legal ranges: cab Low Cut sweeps 20–2000 Hz and Off is 19; High Cut sweeps 2000–20000 Hz and Off is 20001.
 Found by